-Advanced Standing - Students who have received a degree for postgraduate work at an accredited theological school may be granted a maximum of thirty (30) semester hours toward the M.Div. degree.
+Advanced Standing- Students who have received a degree for postgraduate work at an accredited theological school may be granted a maximum of thirty (30) semester hours toward the M.Div. degree.
+Students who have completed courses toward a Master's degree in Music from an accredited institution may be granted a maximum of ten (10) hours toward the M.A. degree in Church Music.
 Courses to be applied to Advanced Standing must have been taken within seven (7) years of matriculation.